How 'Modi-bashing' backfired

 Another thing that helped the BJP was a weak and scattered opposition that did not seem to have any vision or agenda other than 'Modi bashing'.
 After every grand meeting of the so called opposition stalwarts, statements used to be made that gave media good headlines, but essentially meant "Bring down Modi at all cost".

-Mamata Banerjee organised a massive show of opposition unity event in Kolkata, over a dozen leaders spoke, but what did they dwell on?
-All they spoke on was how BJP took control of the Central agencies, How Modi-Shah have turned dictatorial?
-And so on and so forth.
+Mamata Banerjee had in February this year organised a massive rally to showcase opposition unity in Kolkata, over a dozen leaders spoke, but what did they dwell on?
+All they spoke on was how the BJP took control of the Central agencies, how Modi-Shah have turned dictatorial and so on and so forth.
 The narrative never actually gave a clear picture as to how they would run the country if voted to power.

 "Showing up is half the battle", Rahul's jibe at PM Modi

-Congress president Rahul Gandhi took 'Modi-bashing' to a different level altogether, calling PM Chor, mocking him, deriding him of being Chowkidar of Ambani.
+Congress president Rahul Gandhi took 'Modi-bashing' to a different level altogether, calling the Prime Minister Chor, mocking him, deriding him of being Chowkidar of Ambani.
 But what Rahul forgot was Modi is a popular figure across India.
 His ratings may have gone up and down, but in all 'most popular personality' surveys, Modi has been the choice no. 1 throughout his five year rule.
 Modi commands a respect across nation and across different segments of population.
 Personal attacks on Modi without substantial proof made Rahul a laughing stock.

 Rahul's unsubstantiated allegations and funny jibes at Modi ended up hurting his own party more than the BJP.
 Rahul is seen as some born with a golden spoon, someone who is privilaged, and with his image it is very difficult for him to connect with the poor in India.
 Everytime he resorted to personal attacks on Modi, the Prime Minister smartly portrayed it as the attack on the deprived.
 Modi is seen as a man from humble background who ascended to the most powerful post in India, his rise is seen mainly as rags to riches story.
 A common man instantly connects with Modi, which is not the case with Rahul Gandhi.